cmason3/cloud/README.md

 This results in the following files being generated - the `GenerateSiteVars.j2` template will need to be tailored to your environment as it currently only adds a subset of the information required to deploy all the networking aspects.
 If you look at `site_a.csv` you will also notice it doesn't include all the connections required - JinjaFx supports something that I term dynamic CSV, where we can use counters and RegEx style character classes and groups to expand rows into lots of rows if there is a pattern.

+You should never modify anything within the `sites` directory - only ever modify the two site-specific files within the `contrib` directory and then re-run the above command to re-generate the files within the `sites` directory.

 ```
 839B > sites/site_a/hosts.yml
 49B > sites/site_a/group_vars/all.yml